Jahia/jahia-experience-suite/README.md

 ## Automation

 The provisioning uses several mechanisms:

 - Script execution (`executeScript`) for complex operations
 - Bundle installations from Maven repositories
 - GraphQL operations for content manipulation
 - Configuration file installations for service configuration
 - Site imports from packaged ZIP archives

 This configuration creates a fully functional Jahia environment with integrated authentication, personalization, search, and demo content.

-# Traefik Configuration in the Jahia Experience Suite
+## Traefik Configuration in the Jahia Experience Suite

 Based on the provided information, Traefik serves as the modern reverse proxy and load balancer for the Jahia Experience Suite environment.
-Although the specific Docker label configurations aren't explicitly shown in the files provided, I can infer how Traefik is likely configured with Docker labels in this setup:

-## General Traefik Configuration
+### General Traefik Configuration

 Traefik is configured using Docker labels on each service container to:

 - Define routing rules
 - Enable TLS/SSL if needed
 - Configure middleware
 - Set load balancing options

-## Service Routing
+### Service Routing

 Each service in the stack is accessible through hostname-based routing:

 - `jahia.localhost` → Jahia DXP
 - `jcustomer.localhost` → jCustomer (Unomi)
 - `keycloak.localhost` → Keycloak authentication server